jongia132/DAQ-Technical-Assessment/brainstorming.md

 5. Using tailwind text colour classes, I used the provided cn function to conditionally apply the correct class based on the temp range.
 I used switch statements as they are more easy to extend if additional ranges are requested which use Typescript enums for the different ranges.

+6. I used the createContext hook with some dummy values.
+I then used a useState prop to allow the data to update in real time based on the webhook.
+The context provider was created as a client component to allow for the use of useContext and the websocket connection.
+I then assigned the provider to the layout file to all features within the application will be able to access the data prop which parses away null values.

 ### Additional Features
 1. Light/Dark mode toggle using the provided component from shadcn since it implemented well with the existing next-theme toggle.